liuhengyue/dtnn/README.md

 # throttling-demo

-This is an initial README file for Latent AI throttle network demo.
+Latent AI throttle network demo.

+The demo is an end-to-end trainable throttleable neural network for dynamic hand gesture recognition.
+It consists of three main conponents: gated 3D Convolutional Neural Networks (C3D) data network for gesture recognition of five classes [Swiping left/right/up/down, no gesture], a small controller network providing utilization parameter for the data network, and single-hand keypoint estimation network as a add-on module.
+The demo also has a simple OpenCV visualization.

+## Usage

+To run the demo, just clone this repo, then go in the folder through terminal or any IDE of your choice, run `python demo.py`.
+By default, it will use one GPU and enable all the features.
+I have not write a requirements file for dependencies yet.

+## Throttleable Neural Network

+The concepts and implementations take from this paper [Toward Runtime-Throttleable Neural Networks](https://arxiv.org/abs/1905.13179).
+For the specific implementation of demo, several attempts have been made.
+TNN requries convolutional and dense layers to be gated, so gated networks were implemented first.
+In this repo, there are a gated keypoint detection framework and gated C3D implemented.
+The experiments are mainly on widthwise nested sequential gates while other options are also available.

+## Gesture Recognition

+Gesture recognition framework is based on a basic [C3D](https://arxiv.org/abs/1412.0767) network with gated version implemented.
+Some implementations are from [here](https://github.com/jfzhang95/pytorch-video-recognition).
+The detailed structure is listed here: (todo)

+## Hand Keypoint Estimation

-The demo is an end-to-end trainable gated neural network focus on single-hand keypoints detection and dynamic hand gesture recognition.
-The whole network consists of two sub-networks: one is a variant [Global Context for Convolutional Pose Machines](https://arxiv.org/pdf/1906.04104.pdf) based on original paper  [Convolutional Pose Machines](https://arxiv.org/pdf/1602.00134.pdf).
+Currently, the single-hand keypoints detection model is just used for hand keypoints visualization, but the contextual information can be used for building a data-driven controller.
+The implementation is based on a variant [Global Context for Convolutional Pose Machines](https://arxiv.org/pdf/1906.04104.pdf) of the original paper  [Convolutional Pose Machines](https://arxiv.org/pdf/1602.00134.pdf).
 Its implementation can be found [here](https://github.com/Daniil-Osokin/gccpm-look-into-person-cvpr19.pytorch).

+## File Structure

+The project file structure is listed here:

+ckpt/        Store the trained model files and checkpoints. dataloaders/  Scripts to pre-process and load different datasets. dataset/     Store different datasets. logs/       Store trainning and evaluation logs. modules/    Inside, `utils.py` is probably the most important file, which contains utility functions for gated network.
+Others are for keypoint estimation. network/    Different implementations of neural networks (gated and non-gated)

 ## Convolutional Pose Machines